Skip to content

 • • Important pages are not explicit enough in what they represent.

-• • The site relies too much on prose alone when machine-readable structure would help.
+• • The site relies too much on prose alone when schema and clearer HTML would help.

 • • Schema exists, but not as part of a coherent page-type strategy.